Mattole Forest Futures & the PTEIR

 4. Logging as part of the Mattole Forest Futures Project would require road upgrades to reduce sediment delivery into streams, providing a source of funds for ecologically necessary road work that may become harder to support with public money owing to the state’s financial difficulties.

 There are currently three approved Program Timber Harvest Plans (PTHPs) in the Mattole.
-For more information see the Forest Practices page under the Wild and Working Lands tab.
+For more information see the Timber Harvest page under the Resources tab.